 - Phase II Study 201.
-We are conducting a Phase II study in which four patients are currently enrolled.
-The first patient was enrolled in January 2006 and the study is expected to complete enrollment by the end of 2006.
-The study consists of treatment with Amigal for a period of twelve weeks with a possible extension up to 48 weeks in up to 20 male Fabry disease patients that are naïve to enzyme replacement therapy or have not had enzyme replacement therapy for at least one month.
-All four patients have received 25 mg of Amigal twice a day for two weeks, followed by 100 mg of Amigal twice a day for two weeks, followed by 250 mg of Amigal twice a day for two weeks and followed by 25 mg of Amigal twice a day for six weeks.
-These patients are currently receiving 25 mg of Amigal twice a day for the extension phase of this study.
-Based on the α-GAL activity data observed in the first four patients after 12 weeks of treatment with Amigal, we may amend this protocol to replace the in vitro assay screening criteria with an in vivo drug exposure in which patients would be given Amigal for a short period and then tested to determine if α-GAL activity has increased.
-We believe this would allow us to enroll a larger segment of patients with mutations likely to respond to treatment with Amigal.
-We are also considering modifying the dosing regimen for this study. - Phase II Study 202.
-We are conducting a Phase II study in which we are seeking to enroll patients.
-The study consists of treatment with Amigal for a period of 24 weeks with a possible extension to 48 weeks in up to eight male Fabry disease patients that are naïve to enzyme replacement therapy.
+Eight patients have been treated in this study and an additional patient is in screening.
+Enrollment is complete and the study is expected to be finished by the end of 2007.
+The study consists of treatment with Amigal for a period of twelve weeks with a possible extension up to 48 weeks in male Fabry disease patients that are naïve to enzyme replacement therapy or have not had enzyme replacement therapy for at least one month.
+These eight patients received 25 mg of Amigal twice a day for two weeks, followed by 100 mg of Amigal twice a day for two weeks, followed by 25 mg of Amigal twice a day for six weeks.
+All eight patients are currently in the extension phase and are now receiving 50 mg of Amigal once a day. - Phase II Study 202.
+Two patients have been treated in this study and additional patients are in screening.
+Enrollment is complete and the study is expected to be finished by the end of 2007.
+The study consists of treatment with Amigal for a period of 24 weeks with a possible extension to 48 weeks in male Fabry disease patients that are naïve to enzyme replacement therapy or have not had enzyme replacement therapy for at least one month.
 All patients will receive 150 mg of Amigal every other day during the duration of the study. - Phase II Study 203.
-We are conducting a Phase II study in which we are seeking to enroll patients.
-The study consists of treatment with Amigal for a period of 12 weeks with a possible extension to 48 weeks in up to eight male Fabry disease patients that are naïve to enzyme replacement therapy.
-All patients will receive 150 mg of Amigal every other day during the duration of the study.

-• Phase II Study 204.
-We are conducting a Phase II study in which we are seeking to enroll patients.
-The study consists of treatment with Amigal for a period of 12 weeks with a possible extension to 48 weeks in up to 12 female Fabry disease patients that are naïve to enzyme replacement therapy.
+Four patients have been treated in this study and additional patients are in screening.
+Enrollment is complete and the study is expected to be finished by the end of 2007.
+The study consists of treatment with Amigal for a period of 12 weeks with a possible extension to 48 weeks in male Fabry disease patients that are naïve to enzyme replacement therapy or have not had enzyme replacement therapy for at least one month.
+All patients will receive 150 mg of Amigal every other day during the duration of the study. - Phase II Study 204.
+Five patients have been treated in this study and additional patients are in screening.
+Enrollment is complete and the study is expected to be finished by the end of 2007.
+The study consists of treatment with Amigal for a period of 12 weeks with a possible extension to 48 weeks in female Fabry disease patients that are naïve to enzyme replacement therapy or have not had enzyme replacement therapy for at least one month.
 Patients will receive 50 mg, 150 mg or 250 mg doses of Amigal every other day for 12 weeks.
-If the patient participates in the extension phase, the dose for the extension will be determined based on data from the first 12 weeks.
+If the patient participates in the extension phase, the dose during the extension will be determined based on data from the first 12 weeks.